By Michael Lanza

 Our options seemed clear: Go to the Alps this year, accepting the risk that it may prove too hard for her, or risk regretting never having tried it.
 We hardly had to discuss it before deciding to go.

-Hiking Over the Fenétre d’Arpette in the Swiss Alps
+Hiking Over the Fenétre d’Arpette

 The water of Lac de Champex offers a razor-sharp reflection of the intensely green mountainsides across the lake as nine of us form a conga line of boots and backpacks, walking through the small, post-card town of Champex-Lac, Switzerland.
 The sun feels warm and the morning air chilly as we set out excitedly for our eighth day on the TMB.